 Pilot in Command

 The pilot in command (PIC) of an aircraft is the person who is in charge of the aircraft and is the final authority over all operations and safety throughout the flight.
-Usually this is the captain when there is a two or three person crew in an airliner.
-In general aviation the pilot in command is the person with the highest rating.
-For instance if there are 2 pilots in an aircraft one with a private pilot rating and one with a commercial rating, the pilot with the commercial rating would be the pilot in command.
-He is legally responsible for the safety and operation of the aircraft while it is in operation and if any FAR (federal aviation regulation) is broken.
-However, due to vague regulations the pilot does not always have to me manipulating the controls.
+When an airliner has a two- or three-person crew, this is usually the captain.
+In general aviation, the pilot in command is the person with the highest rating.
+For instance, if there are two pilots in an aircraft, one with a private pilot rating and one with a commercial rating, the pilot with the commercial rating would be the pilot in command.
+He is legally responsible for the safety and operation of the aircraft while it is in operation and if any FAR (Federal Aviation Regulation) is broken.
+However, due to vague regulations, the pilot does not always have to manually manipulate the controls.

 Under the United States Federal Aviation Regulations 91.3: "Responsibility and authority of the pilot in command", the FAA (federal aviation administration) declares:

 - The pilot in command of an aircraft is directly responsible for, and is the final authority as to, the operation of that aircraft.

 - In an in-flight emergency requiring immediate action, the pilot in command may deviate from any rule of this part to the extent required to meet that emergency.

 - Each pilot in command who deviates from a rule under paragraph (b) of this section shall, upon the request of the Administrator, send a written report of that deviation to the Administrator.

 The FARs don’t say specifically what the pilot is commanding.
 It just says that he is in command of the aircraft.
 They do not say whether he must be controlling the aircraft or if he is controlling the people on the aircraft.
 This has been a subject of controversy ever since the creation of the rules.